LLMs Enable Bag-of-Texts Representations for Short-Text Clustering: Results

 \paragraph{Effect of Different LLMs}

 Our main results were obtained with gemma-2-9b-it.
-To investigate whether using a different LLM affects performance, Figure \ref{fig:LLM_result} shows the results obtained with all-MiniLM-L6-v2 as the embedder and three different LLMs (see Appendix \ref{LLM_result_by_dataset} for details).
-Overall, the differences between Qwen3-8B and gemma-2-9b-it are similar but an obvious drop with Llama3.1-8B-Instruct.
-Because Qwen3-8B achieves comparable results, we use it along with all-MiniLM-L6-v2 for remaining analyses to reduce computational cost.

-\paragraph{Effect of the Number of Closest Neighbors \textbf{m} and Iterative Updates} We use $m = 30$ across all the experiment, but this raises the question of whether different values of $m$ would affect performance.
-Figure \ref{fig:Budget_sub} shows that using too few neighbors leads to lower results.
-To investigate the effect of iterative updates, Figure \ref{fig:Iter_sub} shows that in subsequent iterations, the results substantially improve, especially after the first iteration.
-Since most sparse vectors converge within 5 iterations, there are only minimal changes afterward: We find that most datasets have 90\% convergence ratio by the 5th iteration (see Appendix \ref{convergence}).
+For completeness, we also experimented with alternative LLMs.
+Importantly, because our objective is to evaluate whether the vectors encode LLM-derived selections rather than to benchmark LLM performance, these analyses are presented as ancillary robustness checks.
+Figure \ref{fig:LLM_result} shows the results obtained with three different LLMs.
+The results between Qwen and Gemma are similar.
+There is a slight drop with Llama.
+This finding is consistent with prior work \cite{lin2025spill}, as Llama produces more incorrect selections (see Appendix \ref{LLM_result_by_dataset} for details).